elasticio/elasticio.github.io/content/_guides/managing-flows.md

 You can work on one draft of a given Flow at a time.
 If you try to create another one, the Platform will ask you if you want to overwrite the existing one.
 Remember that a draft can only become a new version of a Flow if you publish it.
 It is possible to publish drafts of active and stopped Flows.
 In case you publish a draft of an active Flow, it will stop immediately, and then restart from scratch as a new version.

-## Configure Prefetch
+## Parallel Processing

-You can configure Step message prefetch count via the UI and the API.
+Parallel processing, also called "Step message prefetch count", can be configured via the UI and the API.

 1\.
-To configure prefetch via the UI, use *Advanced Settings* section in *Step Summary* tab:
+To configure parallel processing via the UI, use *Advanced Settings* section in *Step Summary* tab:

 ![Advanced Settings](/assets/img/RN/20.11/advanced-settings.png)

 > **Note:** the changes will be applied after clicking the *Finish Step* button.

 2\.
-To configure prefetch via the API, use `prefetch` field as a parameter to `nodeConfig` section of the `/v2/flows` endpoint.
+To configure parallel processing via the API, use `prefetch` field as a parameter to `nodeConfig` section of the `/v2/flows` endpoint.
 The Mapper-Step gets the same prefetch as the previous Step.

 **EXAMPLE:**